You’re facing a unique set of challenges, but you’re not alone.

 We also can connect you with other cancer patients who received rehabilitation with us.
 They truly understand your situation and often are able to offer helpful insights.
 Community organizations, such as Gilda’s Club, provide beneficial support programs for patients with all types of cancer and their families.

-Depending on your needs, you may see professionals from many disciplines or just a few:
+Depending on your needs, you may see professionals from multiple disciplines:

 Board-certified rehabilitation physicians, hand-selected for you and your condition(s).